-We contribute by providing evidence on how private-sector agrodealers can improve the delivery of information to farmers.
-Studies focus on improving the government system of spreading information.
-For instance, GIS monitoring of government agricultural workers increases their effort (Dal Bó et al., 2020).
-Strategic selection of contact farmers and providing them financial incentives increases adoption (Beaman and Dillon, 2018; BenYishay et al., 2020; BenYishay and Mobarak, 2018; Beaman et al., 2021).
-Training the government-selected contact farmers has less of an impact (Kondylis, Mueller and Zhu, 2017).
+We contribute by providing evidence on how private sector agro-dealers can improve the delivery of information to farmers.
+Most studies focus on improving the government system of spreading information.
+For instance, geographic information system (GIS) monitoring of government agricultural workers increases their effort (Dal Bó et al. 2021).
+Strategically selecting contact farmers and providing them financial incentives increases adoption (Beaman and Dillon 2018; BenYishay et al. 2020; BenYishay and Mobarak 2019; Beaman et al. 2021).
+Training the government-selected contact farmers has less of an impact (Kondylis, Mueller, and Zhu 2017).
 One common theme across these studies is the focus on government outreach to farmers through extension agents and contact farmers.
 We take a different approach by considering whether agricultural extension can leverage the private sector.
-Input suppliers have rarely been considered as information agents in agricultural markets.8 One related non-experimental study in Niger finds that setting up demonstration plots with agrodealers - as opposed to no demonstration plots at all - increases adoption of new seeds by farmers (Mamadou, Osei and Osei-Akoto, 2019).
+Input suppliers have rarely been considered as information agents in agricultural markets.
+One related nonexperimental study in Niger finds that setting up demonstration plots with agro-dealers-as opposed to no demonstration plots at all-increases adoption of new seeds by farmers (Mamadou, Osei, and Osei-Akoto 2019).